 The Chief State’s Solicitors Office is the Agent for the Government before the Court of Justice of the European Union General Court.

-The 28 judges of the General Court may sit as a full Court of 28 judges, as a Grand Chamber of 13 judges, in chambers of 5 or 3 judges, or in certain cases may sit as a single judge.
+The General Court is composed of 54 judges (two from each Member State).
+The General Court may sit as a Grand Chamber of 15 judges, in chambers of five or three judges or, in certain cases, it may sit as a single judge.
 Cases handled by the General Court are coded with the letter ‘T’. e.g. Case T-1/12.

 The General Court may hear, as a first instance court,

 - actions for failure to act against an EU institution (Art.
-265 TFEU)
+265 TFEU); and

 - actions for damages against the EU (Arts.
 268 and 340 TFEU).